Plan Your Trip

 Your first stop The Visitor Information Center (VIC) is located in the heart of downtown Yuma.
 Talk to our friendly, knowledgeable Visitor Information Center staff to plan your most awesome time in Yuma.
 Stop in for maps, brochures and everything you need to make your stay “so extra.”
 Let our staff be your local experts to put you on your path to adventure.
 Browse the Yuman Interest gift shop, enjoy the complimentary Wi-Fi, and use the Visit Yuma App’s large-screen kiosk to map your itineraries and save them to your mobile device.
 There are also plenty of clean restrooms.

 Come see us at 264 S. Main Street, 928.783.0071 or 800.293.0071, Info@VisitYuma.com.
-The Visitor Information Center is open 9 a.m. to 5 p.m. daily, from Oct.
-1 to May 31, except major holidays.
-It is closed Mondays from June 1 through Sept.
+The Visitor Information Center (VIC) is open from 9 a.m. to 5 p.m. daily, October 1 - April 30, except for major holidays.
+It is closed Sundays and Mondays May 1-Sept.
 30. There is plenty of free parking on Main Street or in the large lot behind the VIC.
 There’s also easy access from I-8 at the Giss Parkway exit, then go south to Main Street.

 Online at VisitYuma.com